pmin16314/Chat-Me/README.md

 # <b>Project Details</b>

 <p>This is a web application which called ChatME developed using React JS, Firebase and Tailwind CSS.Firebase authentication was used to create the new user accounts.
-Users can login to their accunts using the email and password.
+Users can login to their accounts using the email and password.
 Users can search their friends and start chats with them.
 All chats are done in realtime.
-Users can send text as well as images with friends.</p>
+Users can send text as well as images with friends.
+Firestore was used to store the messages and Firebase storage was used to store the images.</p>

 ## <b>Built Using</b>